jtanx/fontforge/doc/sphinx/scripting/python/fontforge.rst

    (Current interface)

    Strokes the contours of the glyph according to the supplied parameters.
-See the :doc:`stroke <stroke>` documentation for a more complete description of the facility and its parameters.
+See the :doc:`stroke </techref/stroke>` documentation for a more complete description of the facility and its parameters.

    A ``"circular"`` nib just has a ``width`` (the diameter), while an